Term: Fall 2025

 • Read: Elements of Computing Systems, Chapter 9, 10

-• Lab: Evaluating VM expressions
+• Lab: From VM to assembly worksheet

 12